Avaiga/taipy-getting-started/step_10/ReadMe.md

 ![Layout](layout.png){ width=500 style="margin:auto;display:block" }

-Here, the part with the chart will be displayed when you create the first scenario.
-The menu is the control changing the `page` variable.
-Consequently, it changes the part displayed on the client.
+One strategy to switch from one page to another is:

+1. To create a specific Markdown string for each page;

+2. Use the Menu control to switch from one page to another by controlling the page variable.

 This is how you can easily create multiple pages; there are many other ways to do so.

-The first page in the menu contains the chart with the dataset focused on one week and the slider related.
-This is the page created in one of the first codes.
+First, let’s start by creating the 2 pages.

+The first page contains the original chart and slider defined in Step 2.
+Let’s use the same Markdown as the one defined in Step 2.
+It is named __page__ (and is also present in Step 9).

 ```python
 # Our first page is the original page